 If you’re anything like me, you’re now thinking you’re OK with just your mum reading your blog.

 Ideally, within a post, you will use an internal link like this one here and an external link.
 By linking to yourself, you’re not only getting your reader to click around your site to other relevant posts but you’re also showing Google that this is the stuff you often talk about.
 You make yourself look like an authority in your area.
 You must be because you’re referencing yourself!

 I never understood why you would link externally as surely that was driving traffic away but no. Google quite likes it!
 It shows you’re part of a bigger chain of knowledge or something (I’m sure there is a more technical term for this).

 If, after all this, you still want to blog then just remember to write for the people you want to read it.
 That’s the reason we all start after all.
 For Google to really love your site, it’s best to be consistent.
 Show you’re the ‘go to’ in an area, this can only really happen if you believe in what you’re writing.
 Make sure your keywords are relevant to what you’re writing about, don’t try to shoe horn in things you know will be popular as those crawly bot things are getting savvy enough to know if you’re fibbing.

-*I am aware that there are many other search engines but, be honest, Google is the one we bow down to.
 Have you ever heard anyone say I’m off to Yahoo that?